greenmars/greenmarsinc-design-templates/Design.md

 ## Connected Systems

+*What other parts of the application or third-party systems  does this one connect to?*

 ### System List

 *List systems that provide input to or take input from this system.
 If they have design docs, provide links.*